 He urged current and future physicians to embrace and teach “charity, compassion, lack of greed, empathy, sympathy for the less fortunate, understanding of the mentally ill and mentally handicapped, tolerance.”

 Dr. Burns concluded, “One last thought: I just hope that you and the young physicians you train will be able to look back at the end with fond memories and the satisfaction I and my colleagues have.”

 The event concluded with a panel discussing “The Past, Present and Future of Medicine in Central Texas.”
 It featured Dr. Mark Hernandez, executive director of clinical integration for University Medical Center Brackenridge; Dr. Tom Coopwood, a member of the Central Health Board of Managers; and Dr. Ken Shine, University of Texas System executive vice chancellor for health affairs.
-It was moderated by Greg Hartman, president and chief executive officer for Seton’s central market group.
+It was moderated by Greg Hartman, president and chief executive officer for Ascension Seton’s central market group.